-Hutt Street Centre has had a very successful year in terms of achieving our objectives with the existing programs and new programs complementing each other.
-Clients have been successful with accessing a range of different services and programs including housing, outreach support, medical and allied health access, employment, training and education links and outcomes, along with the provision of meals, showers, locker and laundry facilities.
+Hutt Street Centre has had another very successful year in terms of achieving our objectives with both our existing and new programs complementing each other.
+Clients have been successful with accessing a range of different services and programs including housing, outreach support, medical and allied health services access, employment, training and education links and outcomes, along with the provision of meals, showers, locker and laundry facilities.